-Flashes and floaters are mainly harmless, however some indicate a serious problem with your eye sight.
-Best advice is to have your eyes examined thoroughly with the aid of a modern retinal camera, Optomap.
+Flashes and or floaters are mainly harmless, however some indicate a serious problem with your eyesight.
+We can examine your eyes locally and thoroughly with the aid of a modern Optos retinal camera.

 Flashes and Floaters in your eyesight are usually caused by the vitreous changing in shape.
 This is a normal aging process, however this change in shape may cause traction on your retina, which in turn may cause the retina to tear.